Last update: 6/5/2021

 Yes, you can travel to Zambia from any country right now.

 There are currently 600+ active cases and 1,200+ deaths due to COVID-19 in Zambia as of today.
 The CDC classifies travel to Zambia as “Level 3 – High Risk.”
 If you have a pre-existing condition or any health condition that could increase your chances of serious illness, do not travel to Zambia.
 Additionally, even if you are not high-risk, you might want to reconsider travel to Zambia.

 No, Zambia has not currently banned travelers from any country.

 No, you do not need to quarantine upon arrival as long as you are not a Zambian resident or citizen.
 If you are a Zambian citizen or resident, you must quarantine at home for 14 days from your arrival.

-Yes, you must have proof of a negative PCR test result that was obtained within the last 7 days prior to arrival in Zambia.
+Yes, you must have proof of a negative PCR test result that was obtained within 72 hours of arrival in Zambia.
 Non-residents and non-citizens without a PCR test will not be allowed to enter Zambia.

 No, there is currently no curfew in Zambia.